thefork-widgets/centered-text-ES-IT-FR-EN/README.md

-# MensajeCentrado_ES-IT-FR-EN
+# CenteredText_ES-IT-FR-EN

-Mensaje centrado en función del idioma del widget
+Centered text depending on the widget languaje